 You may apply for parental leave for children up to the age of eight.
 Parental leave can be applied for separately for each child.
 You are also entitled to parental leave if you have an adopted child, a foster child or stepchild residing in your home.
-To be eligible, however, you must have been employed at Erasmus University Rotterdam for at least one year and parental leave for the child concerned cannot already have been taken at a previous employer.
+To be eligible paid parental leave, however, you must have been employed at Erasmus University Rotterdam for at least one year and parental leave for the child concerned cannot already have been taken at a previous employer.

 Duration of the parental leave